Are you ready to explore the NSW South Coast’s natural wonders? ANGELA SAURINE listed for you the best activities to do with your kids

 Each summer, Aussie families flock to the coast – and increasingly the mountains – to bask in the sunshine and spend quality time together as they enjoy a vast range of leisure activities during their annual break.
-But this year was different, with many trips interrupted and plans thwarted by unprecedented bushfires that ravaged some of our favourite holiday playgrounds.
-A few months on, these destinations are continuing to recover, with bushland regenerating and wildlife returning.

 Visit Bodalla Dairy and feed the poddy calves before sampling the amazing cheese, milkshakes, yoghurts and ice-cream produced here.
 The region is also known for its seafood, especially oysters, with many award-winning waterfront restaurants and family eateries.

 In the Shoalhaven region there are plenty of fun activities that you can do with your kids!
 Visit Shoalhaven Zoo, on the banks of the Shoalhaven River, or fly through the air and get your heart racing at Nowra’s Trees Adventure.
 Take a wildlife cruise at Jervis Bay to spot dolphins, whales and seals, or go kayaking or stand-up paddleboarding in the beautiful inlets, creeks, rivers and basins.
 There are also lots of new offerings, including Currarong Surf School, Woe Be Gone Freedive in Jervis Bay and Djiriba Waagura cultural tours, with local Aboriginal man Matthew Simms.

 Immerse yourself in the breathtaking nature of NSW South Coast